mrauer/jekyll-encrypted/_posts/2019-06-01-encrypt-this-post.markdown

 categories: jekyll update
 ---

-Here you can encrypt the content by pressing the "Encrypt" button.
+Click on "Encrypt".
+This will encrypt the content of this post.
+The password used in the "Decrypt this post" page is **password**.